Mitchi-02/train-booking-platform-api/README.md

 # Train Booking API

-A Rest API for a train booking platform, built with Laravel 9, MySQL, Stripe and Vonage.
+A Rest API for a train booking platform, built with Laravel 9 (Repository Design Pattern), MySQL, Stripe and Vonage.

 It handles user authentication, admin features, customer support features, travels management, stations management and booking management This is an academic project I built with my team.

 ## Get Started